Suhail1820/Alert-triage-workflow-accukox/user-persona.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Work Context

-Handles alerts from services like AWS GuardDuty, CloudTrail, and security tools Works across multiple cloud accounts and environments Deals with both real threats and large volumes of low-risk alerts
+Handles alerts from services like AWS GuardDuty, CloudTrail, and security tools.
+Works across multiple cloud accounts and environments.
+Deals with both real threats and large volumes of low-risk alerts.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Experience Level